77-777/cn-jp-contrast/README.md

 # cn-jp-contrast

+> My collection of words to compare with Japanese, so I can learn Chinese.

 ## The World

 | Chinese Version  | Japanese Version  | Chinese Pronunciation  | Japanese Pronunciation | English Word | Comments & Misc |